qdrant/landing_page/qdrant-landing/content/documentation/guides/installation.md

 ```

 With this command, you will start a Qdrant instance with the default configuration.
-It will store all data in the `./path/to/data` directory.
+It stores all data in the `./path/to/data` directory.

 By default, Qdrant uses port 6333, so at [localhost:6333](http://localhost:6333) you should see the welcome message.